 In a phased concept, the ERP system is set up cost-effectively with a small number of user licenses and fewer functions.
 The start-up can first "test" the ERP solution and adapt it as required and add additional licenses. - Don't limit the range of functions too much

 In a start-up, the business model usually changes over time.
 This also changes the need for functions in the ERP system.
-A wide range of software can then possibly map functions that were not even considered in the original functional claim. - Define processes
+A broad-based software can then map functions that were not even considered in the original functional requirements. - Define processes

-In a young company, it is difficult to structure fixed work processes.
-However, it helps the ERP project immensely if some workflows are already established.
-Get tips from other companies or do research on process definition.
-An experienced ERP provider can also be of great use here. - Use the standard system as a guide
+In a young company it is difficult to structure fixed work processes.
+However, it helps the ERP project immensely if some work processes are already established.
+Get Tips at other companies or research the topic of process definition.
+An experienced ERP provider can also be of great benefit here. - Use the standard system as a guide

-If the system is not customized, this has the advantage that it saves costs and that the software can be easily updated to later releases.
-Special adjustments to an ERP solution are often not used profitably later on.
+The advantage of not customising the system is that it saves costs and the software can be easily updated to later releases.
+Often special adjustments of an ERP solution are not used profitably at a later stage.
 Programming is also expensive. - Purchase licenses as needed

 To further avoid unnecessary expenses, user licenses should be purchased only as needed.